 Missouri's freight system is also important for economic development and the District economies in the State (see Figure 6-9).
-Global trade and new technologies continue to transform the economy, redefining the way businesses operate, challenging supply chains and transportation networks, and creating new customer opportunities for Missouri businesses.
-Businesses and their employees are more dependent than ever on integrated, agile, and efficient transportation networks to sustain economic competitiveness and connections to markets.

-To compete in this global marketplace, businesses must optimize every asset-workforce skills, competitively priced products, and reliable transportation systems-to ensure their customers receive quality goods and services when they expect them.
+Global trade and new technologies continue to transform the economy, redefining the way businesses Figure 6-9: Missouri Freight Districts operate, challenging supply chains and transportation networks, and creating new Northea customer opportunities for Northwes Missouri businesses.
+Businesses and their employees are more dependent than ever on Kansas integrated, agile, and efficient St. Louis transportation networks to sustain economic Central competitiveness and connections to markets.
+To compete in this global Southwes marketplace, businesses must optimize every assetpriced products, and reliable transportation systems-to ensure their customers receive quality goods and services when they expect them.
 As the importance of trade and the demands of customers continue to evolve, Missouri companies often find freight an increasingly important factor in sustaining and enhancing their competitive position in the marketplace.
 Freight supports the domestic and international trade of Missouri businesses, and supports State and local economic development and job growth.